 Stir until the Borax dissolves

-Pour into storage container or spray bottle.
+Pour the clear liquid into storage container or spray bottle.

 You can use a spray bottle or brush

 Wet the heck out of the item to be protected.
 Make sure it is saturated.

 If you run out of solution, make more, because the item has to be absolutely positively soaked.